Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-core/README.md

 ## Key concepts

-Azure Identity Providers Core contains a common template framework for users to get a token from Azure Active Directory (Azure AD) and use the token as a password.
-For example, to connect Azure hosted MySQL, get a token from Azure Active Directory (Azure AD) and use the token as a password to connect with MySQL.
+Azure Identity Providers Core contains a common template framework for users to get a token from Azure AD and use the token as a password.
+For example, to connect Azure hosted MySQL, get a token from Azure AD and use the token as a password to connect with MySQL.

 ## Examples